Last Updated on June 4, 2020 by Debra Rose Wilson, PhD, MSN, RN, IBCLC, AHN-BC, CHT

 - The virus must be present in sufficient quantity.
 Five bodily fluids: blood, pre-ejaculate, semen, vaginal fluid, and breast milk can carry enough virus to cause infection.
 Saliva, tears, sweat, urine, feces, and vomit (unless they are mixed with blood) do not ordinarily contain enough virus to cause infection.

 - The virus must have a way to get into the bloodstream.
-It can enter the body through the mucus membranes that line the vagina and rectum; directly into the blood from a shared needle; through skin via any open cut, wound, or scratch; through the mucus membranes in the eyes and nose; and through the opening of a man’s penis.
+It can enter the body through the mucus membranes that line the vagina and rectum; directly into the blood from a shared needle; through skin via any open cut, wound, or scratch; through the mucus membranes in the eyes and nose; and through the opening of the penis.
 Oral sex, rimming, fisting, fingering, and deep kissing are considered lower-risk activities for transmission than penis-in-vagina and penis-in-rectum sex, unless blood is involved.

 How to tell if you have HIV?
 Symptoms: